sini/nixkraken/README.md

 Packages are exported by the [`default.nix`](./default.nix) file in a dynamic way: adding a directory with a `default.nix` will automatically make a package (named after the directory) available for consumption.

-Additionally, all packages can use other defined packages thanks to the `self` attribute passed to their lambda.
-For an example usage, look at the [`login`](./login/default.nix) package.

 > [!NOTE]
 >
 > When you enter a Nix development shell, the packages are available as their `gk-`-prefixed counterparts: